WebAssembly/component-model/design/mvp/Explainer.md

 When supplying a resource type (imported *or* defined) to a type import via `instantiate`, type checking performs a substitution, replacing all uses of the `import` in the instantiated component with the actual type supplied via `with`.
-This means that, from the parent's point of view, the type imports stop being abstract.
 For example, the following component validates:
 ```wasm
 (component $P
   (import "C1" (component $C1